FrederikS/vertx-dependency-injection/README.md

   }
 ```

-Here our switch statement on the action header with the case for each service method is.
+Here our switch statement on the action header with the cases for each service method is.
-And on the client-side we can also see that the params are put into separate properties of a `JsonObject` and the action header is set.
+And on the client-side we can also see that the params are put into separate properties of a `JsonObject` and the action header is set, too.
 Our `Main` class is the same like before.

 ```java